Crystal Sarovar Premiere, Agra – Popular, good-value, and impressive facilities, but not a great area.

 - Area: One of the least pleasant areas in Agra.
 Still reasonably safe but dirty, noisy, and jam-packed with vehicles and traffic.
 And crossing the road can be very dangerous.

-- How to Get There: About 3km from the Taj Mahal (9-minute drive); 6.5km from the Agra Cantonment Railway Station, which has most services to/from Delhi and Jaipur (14-minute drive); and 13km from the new airport (30-minute drive).
+- How to Get There: About 3 km from the Taj Mahal, 7 km from the Agra Cantonment Railway Station, which has most services to/from Delhi and Jaipur, and 13 km from the new airport.
 All are accessible by taxi or auto-rickshaw.

 Crystal Sarovar Premiere, Agra – The Basics